algosup/2023-2024-project-4-sportshield-team-2/Documents/UserManual/userManual.md

 ## Set up SportShield

-To fully use the SportShield device, you'd need to set up few things with your smartphone. <br>
+To fully use the SportShield device, you'd need to set up a few things with your smartphone. <br>
 You can either set up by Bluetooth, with a NFC card or with the SportShield app. <br><br>
 By Bluetooth: